khoih-prog/BlynkEthernet_STM32_WM/README.md

 ### New Releases v1.0.0

-1. Add support to STM32 boards with built-in Ethernet, ENC28J60 or W5x00 Ethernet shields
+1. Add support to STM32 boards with built-in Ethernet LAN8742A, ENC28J60 or W5x00 Ethernet shields

 - This is the new library, adding to the current Blynk_WiFiManager.
-It's designed to help you eliminate `hardcoding` your Blynk credentials in `STM32` boards using with Ethernet (Built-in, W5100, W5200, W5500, ENC28J60, etc).
+It's designed to help you eliminate `hardcoding` your Blynk credentials in `STM32` boards using with Ethernet (Built-in LAN8742A, W5100, W5200, W5500, ENC28J60, etc).
 It's currently not supporting SSL and can not saved config dada to non-volatile memory (EEPROM, battery-saved SRAM, SPIFFS, etc.), will fix in next releases.
 - You can update Blynk Credentials any time you need to change via Configure Portal.
 Data to be saved in configurable locations in EEPROM.

 This library currently supports
-1. STM32 boards with built-in Ethernet such as :
+1. STM32 boards with built-in Ethernet LAN8742A such as :
   - ***Nucleo-144 (F429ZI, F767ZI)***
   - ***Discovery (STM32F746G-DISCOVERY)***
   - ***All STM32 Boards with Built-in Ethernet***, See [How To Use Built-in Ethernet](https://github.com/khoih-prog/EthernetWebServer_STM32/issues/1)